 Sodium chloride, calcium chloride, and magnesium chloride are all highly corrosive to fire apparatus.
 These hydroscopic chlorides are more corrosive because deposits remain moist and allow corrosion to occur for a much longer period.

-Menace to fire trucks
+Salt is a menace to fire trucks

-Many road-treatment chemicals contain corrosion inhibitors to reduce the corrosion rate on a metal or alloy; however, corrosion inhibitors are metal specific and salt specific.
+Many road-treatment chemicals contain corrosion inhibitors to reduce the corrosion rate on a metal or alloy; however, corrosion inhibitors are metal-specific and salt-specific.
 No one corrosion inhibitor will prevent corrosion to all metals.

 Although these salts have been embraced by local governments, environmental groups and the snow-removal community, fleet managers are becoming increasingly distraught over their use.